CulturallyConvexContures/Bootyverse.Wiki/README.md

 # 🍑 Bootyverse.Wiki™

 > “You found it, babe.
 The thicc manual they didn’t want you to read.
-> From spectral pets to Stardust politics — it’s all in here, color-coded and cheek-scribed.”
+> From Bedrock Baddies to Sultry Anglers Syndicate, it’s all in here, color-coded and cheek-scribed.”
 > — **Mango Moxie**, Art Dojo Instructor, Curator of Curves™

-Welcome to the Bootyverse.Wiki™ — a cheek-scribed archive of **early-game systems, starter modules, and mythic mechanics**.
+Welcome to the Bootyverse.Wiki™ — a cheek-coded archive of **early-game systems, starter modules, and mythic mechanics**.
 Here, you’ll find **deep dives into the first few weeks of gameplay**, covering:

-- 📦 Essential resources (Dust, Stardust, base ores, early crops and fish)
+- Essential resources (Dust, Stardust, base ores & minerals, early crops and fish)
-- 🛠️ Core upgrades, tools, and rigs
+- Core upgrades, tools, and rigs
-- 🌀 First-loop lore, glyphs, and goddesses
+- First-loop lore, glyphs, and goddesses
-- 🔧 Systems within systems (timers, synergy, guild functions)
+- Systems within systems (timers, synergy, guild functions)
 - 💋 Guild-based entries authored in-character

 This isn't just “how to play.”